jpe9at/Attention-as-Explanation-Method/README.md

 ## Attention as Explanation

 The aim of this project is to test how attention fares as a model explainer.
-Based on the weight of an attentin layer, feature importance scores are calculated that represent the contribution that each feature makes for the prediction.
+Based on the weights of an attention layer, feature importance scores are calculated that represent the contribution that each feature makes for the prediction.
 Or so the idea.
-I test whether Attention can serve this function in a number of experiments and in comparison to the SHAP explainer.
-The experimental set up and its rationale is detailed in the [report](https://github.com/jpe9at/Attention-as-Explanation-Method/blob/main/Report.pdf).
+I test whether Attention can serve as a model explainer in this way in a number of experiments and in comparison to the SHAP explainer.
+The experimental set-up and its rationale is detailed in the [report](https://github.com/jpe9at/Attention-as-Explanation-Method/blob/main/Report.pdf).

 ### Instructions on how to run the code